Cnidaria: Skeletons

-In medusae the only supporting structure is the mesoglea.
+In medusae, the only supporting structure is the mesoglea.
 Hydra and most sea anemones close their mouths when they are not feeding, and the water in the digestive cavity then acts as a hydrostatic skeleton, rather like a water-filled balloon.
 Other polyps such as Tubularia use columns of water-filled cells for support.
 Sea pens stiffen the mesoglea with calcium carbonate spicules and tough fibrous proteins, rather like sponges.

 In some colonial polyps, a chitinous epidermis gives support and some protection to the connecting sections and to the lower parts of individual polyps.
-Stony corals secrete massive calcium carbonate exoskeletons.
 A few polyps collect materials such as sand grains and shell fragments, which they attach to their outsides.
 Some colonial sea anemones stiffen the mesoglea with sediment particles.

+A mineralized exoskeleton made of calcium carbonate is found in subphylum Anthozoa in the order Scleractinia (stony corals; class Hexacorallia) and the class Octocorallia, and in subphylum Medusozoa in three hydrozoan families in order Anthoathecata; Milleporidae, Stylasteridae and Hydractiniidae (the latter with a mix of calcified and uncalcified species).

 Main cell layers

 Cnidaria are diploblastic animals; in other words, they have two main cell layers, while more complex animals are triploblasts having three main layers.
 The two main cell layers of cnidarians form epithelia that are mostly one cell thick, and are attached to a fibrous basement membrane, which they secrete.
 They also secrete the jelly-like mesoglea that separates the layers.
 The layer that faces outwards, known as the ectoderm ("outside skin"), generally contains the following types of cells: